|Logs||No logs (audited)|

 So when you hear NordLynx, just think of WireGuard, which comes with very strong security.
 This includes the following encryption protocols: ChaCha20, the Noise Protocol Framework, Curve25519, Poly1305, SipHash24, BLAKE2, and HKDF.
 If you want to find out more about these, you can get links on the WireGuard home page.
 What's important to us is that NordLynx is the fastest, most secure, and private VPN protocol available.

-NordVPN offers a range of specialized server types.
-Two of those figure into this story as well.
-They are the Double VPN servers and the Onion-over-VPN servers.
+Beyond Threat Protection and Threat Protection Lite, NordVPN offers some specialized server types that figure into this story as well.
+They are the Double VPN servers and the Onion over VPN servers.

 - Because Server #1 replaces our real IP address before sending traffic to Server #2, that server has no information about you that can be exposed should the server somehow be compromised.

 - Passing traffic through two servers makes it harder to identify you using a traffic correlation attack in the unlikely circumstance that you would be targeted by such an attack.